A lot about marketing strategy is hidden. Below the surface. Rarely seen. Hence the iceberg.

 Strategy comes first – that’s the thinking, the analysis, the ‘what do we do, and what don’t we do’ decisions.

-It also highlights that strategy and tactics are co-dependent.
+It also highlights that strategy and tactics are nothing without each other.
 Strategy goes nowhere without tactics, and tactics are rudderless without strategy.

 Why have a marketing strategy?

 In reality, very few organisations have a true marketing strategy.
-And even less have one based on facts.
-This gives you a great opportunity!
-Create a good marketing strategy and you have the advantage.
-Deliver against it and customers will come, spend and stay loyal.
+And even less have one based on data.
+This is a great opportunity for a good business or charity!
+Spend some time on marketing strategy and you’ll stand out and have a clear advantage.
+Deliver against it and new customers will come and existing customers will stay loyal.

 Marketing strategy in practice